csviri/kubernetes-glue-operator/README.md

 # Resource Glue Operator

 Resource Glue Operator is a Kubernetes a powerful meta-operator that allows you to create other operators by simply applying a custom resource.
+And more...

-Also provides facilities to create composed kubernetes resources and describe how the resource should be reconciled.
-Supports conditional resource in runtime, ordering of resource reconciliation, and much more.
+It provides facilities to create composed kubernetes resources and describe how the resource should be reconciled.
+Supports conditional resource in runtime, ordering of resource reconciliation, and other features.

+## Use Cases

 ## Documentation

 Find extensible documentation [here](docs/index.md)

-## Use Cases

 ## Quick Introduction